 Day trip to Disneyland from Paris

 All for the love of Disney!
 Kids or adults – everybody wants to live their Disneyland fantasy.
-This recommended tour here is actually not a guided tour, rather it is a entry ticket to the Disneyland Park (or two) with a visit to the Walt Disney Studios.
+This recommended tour here is actually not a guided tour, rather it is an entry ticket to Disneyland Park (or two) with a visit to the Walt Disney Studios.
 The ticket is valid for 1 day and includes ROUND trip transportation to the Paris hotel.

 You will be picked up from your hotel in a luxury vehicle and dropped off at Disneyland for a full day of activities.
-The ticket allows you to choose 1-2 parks access.
+The ticket allows you to choose 1-2 park access.
 No lunch or meal is included.

 Train rides from Paris to Disney Village is around 40 minutes.
-Train station is Marne-la-Vallée/Chessy, which just 2 minute walk from Disneyland Paris.
+The train station is Marne-la-Vallée/Chessy, which just 2 minute walk from Disneyland Paris.
 Trains are operated by Regional RER and run until midnight.
 If you wish to utilize the trains and just book for Disneyland tickets, here is a popular option for you.

 Why opt for this day trip combo ticket to Disneyland?